Skip to Content

 Web Console

-Enables the built-in browser-based terminal.
-The Web Console is a custom module integrated directly into the dashboard — no separate application is needed.
+Enables the browser-based terminal for admin users.
+No separate application installation is needed — this is a built-in dashboard module.
 When disabled, the Web Console page and sidebar item are hidden entirely

 Feature availability